KonnorRogers/kubs_cli/README.md

 bundle exec rake spec
 ```

-Somethings may require escalation privileges.
-Password for sudo is: docker

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.